Here's Twitter's Prediction For The Jobs Report

-The average Wall Street economist surveyed by Bloomberg estimates that 216,000 nonfarm payrolls were added during the month.
-The median estimate is 215,000
+The average Wall Street economist surveyed by Bloomberg estimates that 218,000 nonfarm payrolls were added during the month.

 But the folks on Twitter have been Tweeting their #NFPGuesses all day.

 The chart below shows when each guess came in.
-The numbers range from a low of 231,000 to a high of 235,000.
+The numbers range from a low of 17,700 to 900,000, which is represented by that huge spike at 6:50 a.m.
+ET.

 Business Insider Emails & Alerts